Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Owls have been underdogs by 6 points or more five times this season and covered the spread once.

-- Rice's games this season have hit the over five times in eight opportunities (62.5%).
+- Rice's games this season have gone over the total in five out of eight opportunities (62.5%).

 - When Rice scores more than 29.6 points, it is 1-1 against the spread and 2-0 overall.